top of page

 • Personal Identity

 Tastes and personality are often reflected in the things that we consume.
 Losing a place can feel like losing a piece of oneself.
-It can also be about loss of youth or difficulty connecting to a part of yourself that was easier to access in the past.
+It can also be about the loss of youth or difficulty connecting to a part of yourself that was easier to access in the past.

-The Impact of Losing a Familiar Place: why Losing a business hurts
+The Impact of Losing a Familiar Place: Why Losing a Business Hurts

 When Sprinkles Cupcakes closed, it wasn’t just a business shutting down.
 It was the loss of a familiar and comforting place.
 This can lead to feelings of grief similar to losing a friend or a routine.
 Here’s what happens emotionally: